3A Japanese propaganda movement: Divisions

 The movement covers various fields of education since the education sector meet the target of gathering large numbers of young people.
 The schools run according to the Japanese education system.
 In May 1942, the 3A Movement established Pendidikan Pemuda Tiga in Jatinegara.
 The education system is a crash course and ran for only half a month.
 The education system was aimed for youth aged 14 to 18 years.
 Participants of the course must wake up early and do certain activities throughout the day.
 They practiced some Japanese sports and martial arts, such as sumo and jujutsu.
 There is a subsection of Islam named Preparation of the Unification of the Islamic Community (Persiapan Persatoean Oemmat Islam).
 This Islamic subsection is entrusted to Abikusno Tjokrosujoso in July 1942.
 Since its formation, Islam has been seen as the main way to mobilize Indonesian people.
 But the subsection did not last long as doubts began to emerge from Japan about its politically active Modernist leader.

 Dismissal

 In general, the 3A Movement did not achieve its objectives.
 Indonesian administrators gave it little support, no major Indonesian nationalist was involved in it, and its propaganda was so heavy-handed that even in these early days of the occupation only few Indonesians took it seriously.
-The movement was also distrusted by many Japanese, and the Kenpeitai (a kind of military police) opposed the 3A movement in small towns and villages with violent ways.
+The movement was also distrusted by many Japanese, and the Kempeitai (a kind of military police) opposed the 3A movement in small towns and villages with violent ways.
 The Japanese then disbanded the 3A Movement in March 1943 and formed Pusat Tenaga Rakyat (Pusat Tenaga Rakjat, Putera) instead.
 The 3A movement, which was socialized through the radio and the press, was intended to involve all groups and personalities of the Indonesian nation.